 The Bogs North Hampton are remarkable for their handles, added warmth, and overall rugged appeal.
-They excel in the comfort, style, and warmth categories, with the unfortunate drawbacks occurring in the weather protection and traction metrics.
-One of the most common user complaints has been that the boot is too warm - something to consider depending on what environment you live in.
+They excel in the comfort, style, and warmth categories with the unfortunate drawbacks occurring in the weather protection and traction metrics.
+One of the most common user complaints has been that the boot is too warm — something to consider depending on what environment you live in.

 Weighing 3.13 lbs for the size 8 pair we tested, the Hampton comes in one color scheme: black with grey lining.
 The boot alternates between the matte neoprene and a glossy footbox with a few glossy accents along the back of the shaft.
 Constructed with 5mm waterproof Neo-Tech Lite and rubber, this model also incorporates odor control and moisture wicking technology.
 Other features include a dual-density, contoured EVA insole, and a non-marking outsole.
 The website also states these Bogs will provide comfort in temperatures as low as 5F.
-While we never encountered temperatures that low, we did stomp through the snow and withstood a few near-freezing nights void of a campfire.
+While we never encountered temperatures that low, we did stomp through the snow and withstood a few near-freezing nights.
 If you're looking for an easy pull-on boot with added insulation, this is it; but if you prioritize traction as much as we do, read on to weigh your decision further.

 One of the best qualities of the Hampton is the all-day wear and overall comfort they provide, which is truly hard to beat.
-The neoprene lining is soft and flexes easily with your stride, instilling zero odd pressure points.
-The toe box is also rather roomy for foot swelling, and the dual-density EVA insoles also help with the cushioned feel.
+The neoprene lining is soft and flexes easily with your stride, instilling zero pressure points.
+The toe box is also rather roomy for foot swelling, and the dual-density EVA insoles also help with providing a cushioned feel.
 They are convenient to carry and were highly desirable as our go-to shoe.
 With sufficient foot support and only the slightest heel slippage, our feet never got overly tired when running errands in town or walking in the woods.

 Warmth is where the Hampton truly shines.
 They are ideal for temperate and near-freezing climates, and the added insulation is impressive.
-When trudging through the snow and wading into the river for our tests, we didn't notice the cold whatsoever.
+When trudging through the snow and wading into the river for our tests, we didn't notice the cold, whatsoever.
 Rated down to 5F, the neoprene is not only warm but incredibly comfortable.
 While this is a huge perk for the North Hampton, it can also be a huge turn-off for those living in warmer climates that never see snow.

 Designed in Eugene, OR and manufactured in China, this model of the neoprene Bogs lists for $105.
 With every purchase, the company donates 2% to outdoor education, providing "scholarships and grants so all kids can grow and learn."
 A fine cause, in our opinion, and these boots are certainly worth the price.

 The Bogs North Hampton hold a special place in our hearts.
 But compared to the others we recently tested, these rain boots were simply outperformed in some key categories.
 Fear not, they are still a high-quality boot, particularly in warmth, style, and comfort.
-With sufficient weather protection and basic traction, it was still hard to not reach for this boot as an immediate preference.